hmeng/the-gen-z-catechism/chapters/post-44.md

 ---
-layout: default
+layout: chapter
-title: "Post 44"
+title: "Post #44: What is the law for?"
 ---
 # Post #44: What is the law for?